 The deployment phase focuses on the establishment and development of the system components and functionality according to the detailed project/master plan.

-Deliverables: Pilot Single Window for Antigua and Barbuda.
+Deliverables: Pilot Maritime Single Window implementation for Antigua and Barbuda.

 Implementation (installation/training/information)

-In parallel with technical development phase the necessary information and training of the operational users of the system will be conducted.
+In parallel with technical development phase, the necessary information and training of the operational users of the system will be conducted.

 Deliverables: Training, Information, Operational Single Window for Antigua and Barbuda.